 We have three ‘Go Shine’ topics a year, which are bespoke and relevant to our school community.
 This is where our ethos is demonstrated through a carefully planned and progressive series of lessons, which seek to provide the knowledge and skills children need to become inquisitive and curious learners who can achieve to their full potential; flourish and shine.

 For example, in Year 6 the children consider ‘What if learning about Explorers led us to understand how people show integrity when making new discoveries?’.
 Through this pedagogical process, the children will be able to discover what motivates people to explore and to distinguish between discovery and exploration – and use this deeper level of knowledge to make links with explorers of today; inspiring and igniting their curiosity.

-Each unit begins with a teacher prepared ‘Knowledge Harvest’ and then culminates in an ‘Exit Point’ where the learning is celebrated and shared with the wider community.
+Each unit begins with a teacher prepared ‘Knowledge Harvest’, focusing on what we know already, what we want to learn and then finally what we have learnt, culminating in an ‘Exit Point’ where the learning is celebrated and shared with the wider community.
 The acquisition of this new knowledge allows the children to become the experts.
 The teachers.
 (While we Teach we Learn, Seneca the Younger, Roman Philosopher, c.4BC - 65AD)

 The summer term is when the whole school studies the same topic, which links closely with the geography and context of the school.
 The Victorian era is perfect for us, allowing us to focus upon significant people who have profoundly influenced the locality and events, which have shaped the way in which we live today.